EndPointCorp/end-point-blog/2012/02/08/download-functionality-rails-ecommerce.html.md

 end
 ```

-Note that there is additional verification here to check if the current user's downloads includes the download requested.
-The .url(:default, false) bit hides paperclip's cache buster (e.g. "?123456789") from the url in order to send the file.
+Note that there is additional verification here to check if the current user’s downloads includes the download requested.
+The .url(:default, false) bit hides paperclip’s cache buster (e.g. “?123456789”) from the url in order to send the file.

 ### Conclusion